 Our revenues arise from the sale of laser consoles, delivery devices, consumables and service and support activities.
 Revenue from product sales is recognized upon receipt of a purchase order and product shipment provided that no significant obligations remain and collection of the receivables is reasonably assured.
 Shipments are generally made with Free-On-Board ("FOB") shipping point terms, whereby title passes upon shipment from our dock.
 Any shipments with FOB receiving point terms are recorded as revenue when the shipment arrives at the receiving point.
 Cost is recognized as product sales revenue is recognized.
-The Company's sales may include post-sales obligations for training or other deliverables.
-For revenue arrangements such as these, we recognize revenue in accordance with ASC 605, Revenue Recognition, Multiple-Element Arrangements.
-The Company allocates revenue among deliverables in multiple-element arrangements using the relative selling price method.
+Our sales may include post-sales obligations for training or other deliverables.
+For revenue arrangements such as these, we recognize revenue in accordance with ASC 605, "Revenue Recognition, Multiple-Element Arrangements".
+We allocate revenue among deliverables in multiple-element arrangements using the relative selling price method.
 Revenue allocated to each element is recognized when the basic revenue recognition criteria is met for each element.
-The Company is required to apply a hierarchy to determine the selling price to be used for allocating revenue to deliverables: (i) vendor-specific objective evidence of selling price ("VSOE"), (ii) third-party evidence of selling price ("TPE") and (iii) best estimate of the selling price ("ESP").
-In general, the Company is unable to establish VSOE or TPE for all of the elements in the arrangement; therefore, revenue is allocated to these elements based on the Company's ESP, which the Company determines after considering multiple factors such as management approved pricing guidelines, geographic differences, market conditions, competitor pricing strategies, internal costs and gross margin objectives.
+We are required to apply a hierarchy to determine the selling price to be used for allocating revenue to deliverables: (i) vendor-specific objective evidence of selling price ("VSOE"), (ii) third-party evidence of selling price ("TPE") and (iii) best estimate of the selling price ("ESP").
+In general, we are unable to establish VSOE or TPE for all of the elements in the arrangement; therefore, revenue is allocated to these elements based on our ESP, which we determine after considering multiple factors such as management approved pricing guidelines, geographic differences, market conditions, competitor pricing strategies, internal costs and gross margin objectives.
 These factors may vary over time depending upon the unique facts and circumstances related to each deliverable.
-As a result, the Company's ESP for products and services could change.
-Revenues for post-sales obligations are recognized as
+As a result, our ESP for products and services could change.
+Revenues for post-sales obligations are recognized as the obligations are fulfilled.